Helping a Moscow boy defy the odds in his fight against a rare disease

 And then, Katie said, “nothing was the same.”

 “When he was learning to crawl he would crawl a little bit, and then he’d go splat,” she said.

-Those tumbles, it turned out, were being caused by seizures.
+Those tumbles, it turned out, were being caused by Neurontin.
 That diagnosis came from specialists at the University of California-San Francisco Medical Center just before Casen’s third birthday.
 A year later came the Batten disease diagnosis.

 It has been an up-and-down journey since, but even with his medical issues, Katie says Casen is “probably the happiest little kid you will ever meet.”

 “He connects with people and makes people feel happy,” Katie said.
 “He has absolutely no personal space — there’s no bubble.
 He will get right up in your space, but in a way that just makes you want to take him home with you.”